Get Started with Python

 are metadata and do not affect execution.

-aiXplain agents are currently optimized for GPT-4o Mini (default) and Llama 3.1.
-However, you can override the default llm_id
+aiXplain agents are currently optimized for OpenAI (GPT-4o Mini default) and Meta models.
+However, you can override the default llm

 Run the agent